-According to an industry report, the third quarter 2020 semiconductor market made $114bn, up 11.0% from the 2nd quarter 2020, according to World Semiconductor Trade Statistics (WSTS).
+According to an industry report, in the third quarter of 2020 semiconductor market made $114bn, up 11.0% from the 2nd quarter of 2020, according to World Semiconductor Trade Statistics (WSTS).
 The 3Q20 growth was the highest since 11.6% in 3Q16.

-Similarly, the rapid shift from local to online content, coupled with the proliferation of mobile devices and apps, has increased the need for new generation of delivery mechanism for content.
+Similarly, the rapid shift from local to online content, coupled with the proliferation of mobile devices and apps, has increased the need for a new generation of the delivery mechanism for content.
 We're seeing consumers re-evaluate the value and convenience of packaged goods as they look for products that deliver content via social channels directly to their doors.

-Top Hi-Tech trends shaping the future
+Top High tech trends shaping the future

 Cloud transformation: A fundamental re-thinking of how we approach data and business processes:

-Cloud transformation is a term which is used to describe how organizations are transforming their IT infrastructure and application lifecycle in order to support the needs of their business customers.
-Cloud transformation requires a collaborative approach between different departments and business units within an organization to identify ways in which resources can be shared across boundaries more efficiently, and avenues for collaboration can be opened up to enable innovation at a faster pace.
+Cloud transformation is a term used to describe how organizations transform their IT infrastructure and application lifecycle to support the needs of their business customers.
+Cloud transformation requires a collaborative approach between different departments and business units within an organization to identify ways in which resources can be shared across boundaries more efficiently, and avenues for collaboration can be opened up to enable innovation faster.
 An operational approach to data and technology, cloud transformation enables organizations to transform their data and bring complex solutions to life in ways that would have taken months or years to build using traditional resources.
 It is about making information processing and sharing both frictionless and secure.
-Today's data supports the performance of complex business logic and enables new business opportunities, while also reducing costs and increasing sustainability, which becomes a top priority for all hi-tech businesses.
+Today's data supports the performance of complex business logic and enables new business opportunities while reducing costs and increasing sustainability, which becomes a top priority for all high tech businesses.

-Putting Customer First: The future is vision driven and customer centric:
+Putting Customer First: The future is vision-driven and customer-centric: